 Recent Public Service Project participants have helped homeless families try to access shelter, prepared legal defenses for indigent individuals charged with crimes, and advocated for clients with custody and visitation rights issues.
 Student attorneys, researchers, and assistants interact with a range of organizations, from state and federal offices, to courts and nonprofit organizations.

 Women’s and Children’s Advocacy Project

-Students in the Women’s and Children’s Advocacy Project have contributed to successful initiatives and sub-projects focused on the protection of victims of domestic and sexual violence, from keeping shelters and crisis centers up to date on current laws, to identifying and changing inappropriate language in media and judicial decisions, compiling children’s constitutional rights, and analyzing social science research to assess its methodological reliability and admissibility in legal proceedings.
+Students in the Women's and Children's Advocacy Project have contributed to successful initiatives and sub-projects focused on protecting victims of domestic and sexual violence.
+WCAP works to keep shelters and crisis centers up to date on current laws, identify and change inappropriate language in media and judicial decisions, compile children's constitutional rights, and analyze social science research to assess its methodological reliability and admissibility in legal proceedings.